 There’s no doubt that Santorini is a popular island.
 It is not an exaggeration to say that it is one of the most sought-after destinations in the world.

 In a nutshell, the island of Santorini in the Cyclades is famous for its stunning sunset views, the out-of-this-world volcano, the abundance of wineries, and picturesque beaches.Overall, Santorini is regarded as a romantic island.
 It is one of the most popular destinations in Greece for weddings and honeymoon trips.

 Indeed, the volcano and the black sand landscapes are unique – but can also get very hot!
-I loved visiting Santorini during the off-season when temperatures weren’t too high.
+I love visiting Santorini during the off-season, when temperatures aren’t too high.

 Here’s a relaxed 4-day Santorini itinerary, which will help you plan your days on the popular island.

 Santorini island is definitely worth visiting once in your life.
 However, there are another 119 inhabited islands to explore in my beautiful country (what a cliche, eh?)

 The Greek islands are grouped in six island chains, plus two large standalone islands.
 Most of these chains are in the Aegean Sea.
 This introduction to the Greek island groups will help you place them on the map.

 Islands in the Cyclades chain are geographically close to Santorini.
 This means that you can visit Santorini, and then take a quick ferry trip to one or two nearby islands.